 ◆ 1: What happens when a woman reaches orgasm?

 When a woman reaches orgasm, the pelvic floor muscles involuntarily contract rhythmically.
 According to Mr. Chalmers, this has the role of promoting blood flow from tissues such as the erect clitoris and the congested vulva and returning it to its normal state.
-Women who are in a state of sexual arousal or orgasm also have increased heart rate, respiratory rate, and blood pressure.
+Women who are feeling sexual arousal or orgasm also have increased heart rate, respiratory rate, and blood pressure.

-On the other hand, in the brain, the level of oxytocin , which is called 'love hormone', rises and reaches its peak as soon as it reaches orgasm.
+On the other hand, in the brain, the level of oxytocin called 'love hormone' rises and reaches its peak as soon as it reaches orgasm.

-In addition, the area of the brain related to dopamine, which is considered to be a 'happiness hormone,' is activated in both women and men who are undergoing orgasm, but in the case of women, it is also responsible for emotions, sensory information, and higher thoughts.
+In addition, the brain region related to dopamine, which is considered to be a 'happiness hormone,' is activated in both women and men who are undergoing orgasm, but in the case of women, it is more responsible for emotions, sensory information, and higher thoughts.
 The area is also activated.

-It is said that the intensity and frequency of a woman's orgasm depends on complex psychological and social factors such as her sexual desire, self-esteem, openness of sexual communication with her partner, and mental health.
+It is said that the intensity and frequency of female orgasm depends on complex psychological and social factors such as female sexual desire, self-esteem, openness of sexual communication with partners, and mental health.
 The relationship between the body and the brain over orgasm is a difficult problem for scientists to judge.

 ◆ 2: Is it a problem not to reach orgasm?

 According to Chalmers, it's not a big deal, even if you don't experience orgasm, it's just normal.
 For example, a study published in 2019 found that as many as 21% of Australian women between the ages of 20 and 64 answered a survey that they couldn't feel orgasm.